 Fighting virus, ECB to run to Europe's rescue.
-Again.
+Again

 In an unusual move, the ECB's bank supervision arm, which is supposed to act separately from monetary policy, is also expected to outline ways it is prepared to help the financial sector cope, sources told Reuters.

-But Lagarde will also stress that it is up to governments to react to the epidemic and that they should use their budget leeway, a more powerful weapon than whatever the ECB can offer.
+But Lagarde, who has encouraged ECB staff to work from home if they wish to, will also stress that it is up to governments to react to the epidemic and that they should use their budget leeway, a more powerful weapon than whatever the ECB can offer.

-She has already told EU leaders that inaction could lead to the sort of calamity last seen during the 2008 global financial crisis.
-The virus has been spreading across the 27 EU countries.
+She has already told EU leaders that inaction could lead to the sort of calamity seen during the 2008 global financial crisis.

-"I share the view of Christine Lagarde, I must take it very seriously," Germany Chancellor Angela Merkel said.
+"I share the view of Christine Lagarde, I must take it very seriously," German Chancellor Angela Merkel said.
 "We will do what we need to get through this."

-Many economists expect Germany, Europe's economic powerhouse, to be in recession in the first half of this year and some predict a similar outturn for the entire currency bloc.
+Many economists expect Germany, Europe's economic powerhouse, to be in recession in the first half of this year and some predict a similar outturn for the entire bloc.

 While the ECB is keen to help, it has already used up its most powerful weapons in nearly a decade of stimulus.
-Interest rates are at record lows, it has gobbled up 2.6 trillion euros worth of mostly government debt and has for years offered essentially free cash to banks to keep them lending.
+Interest rates are at record lows, it has gobbled up 2.6 trillion euros (£2.3 trillion) of mostly government debt and has for years offered essentially free cash to banks to keep them lending.

 With rates so low, the ECB is already approaching the so-called reversal rate, a level where further cuts do more harm than good.
 Low rates are also fuelling housing bubbles which some policymakers argue could sow the seeds of a future crisis.